AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     }
     ```

 1. Lastly, we need to update this function to store new prompts and completions in the cache to use in the future.
-After the existing call to the Semantic Kernel Service getting the new completion, add a call to update the cache.
+After the existing call to **GetRagCompletionAsync()**, add a call to update the cache.

     ```csharp
     //Call Semantic Kernel to generate a new completion